 Benefits of pregnancy massage

 Extensive evidence has established the significant advantages of massage therapy, though only a few studies have concentrated on prenatal and postnatal massage.
 Nevertheless, these studies have validated the efficacy of massage during and after pregnancy, benefiting both parent and child.
 Let’s explore the potential benefits of pregnancy massage, fully supported by scientific research.
 Also known as prenatal massage, it is a specialised practice tailored to cater specifically to pregnant women.
-This therapeutic approach incorporates gentle strokes and techniques aimed at reducing discomfort and fostering relaxation during the prenatal period.
+This therapeutic approach incorporates gentle strokes and techniques to reduce discomfort and foster relaxation during the prenatal period.

 Pain relief